thomaslenaour/ytrack/subjects/insert-employee/README.md

 ### Instructions

-Insert a new employee in the table `employees` with these values :
+A new `employee` has just joined the team.
+You must insert its information into the database.

+Here is the informations :

 - `LastName` : Doe
 - `FirstName` : John